 Welcome to A Word In Your Ear.
 We are all about all about stories.
-Stories on stage, stories hidden in the woods, stories made into plays, stories recorded so you can listen to wherever you happen to be.
+Stories read on stage, stories made into plays, stories hidden in the woods, stories recorded so you can listen when you’re on the move.

 LONG STORY SHORT Clare Reddaway and Philip Douch read a selection of their best short stories at Clifton Library, on Saturday 17th March.
 We hope to have further Long Story Short events soon.
 For more information click here.